-Output 3

-Indicator 1 Confirmed list of public offices, officers, and other stakeholders that will be involved in the daily implementation/administration of the ABS measure to be implemented, including 'outreach' officers who will be needed to help stakeholders operate under the systems created

-Indicator 2 Awareness raising and training
+Output 3 Indicator 1 By 18 months, list confirmed in Benin and Madagascar of public offices, officers, and other stakeholders that will be involved in the daily implementation of the ABS measure to be implemented, including 'outreach' officers who will be needed to help stakeholders operate under the systems created Indicator 2 Approximately 50 functionaries per country in Benin and Madagascar trained to implement the international regime of ABS, through a series of training sessions, by end of year 3.
+Indicator 3 User manual for the ABS mechanisms developed by the SCs in Benin and Madagascar and submitted to the competent national authorities for adoption and disseminated to a wider range of national actors by end of year 3.